 Protocol 201 NCT02406508-Conducted in the United States, this trial was intended to assess the safety and efficacy of Melphalan/HDS followed by sorafenib.
-This trial was terminated earlier than planned and is now closed to enrollment.
+This trial was terminated earlier than planned so that we could focus our resources on our ocular melanoma study and is no longer enrolling patients.

 Protocol 202 NCT02415036-Conducted in Europe, this trial was intended to assess the safety and efficacy of Melphalan/HDS without sorafenib.
-The trial will also evaluate overall response rate via mRECIST criteria, progression free survival, characterize the systemic exposure of melphalan and assess patient quality of life.
-This trial was terminated earlier than planned and is now closed to enrollment.
+The trial was also designed to evaluate overall response rate via mRECIST criteria, progression free survival and to characterize the systemic exposure of melphalan and assess patient quality of life.
+This trial was terminated earlier than planned so that we could focus our resources on our ocular melanoma study and is no longer enrolling patients.

 ICC Cohort-In 2015 we expanded Protocol 202 to include a cohort of patients with ICC.
 The trial for this cohort was conducted at the same centers participating in the Phase 2 HCC trial.
-This trial has completed enrollment and data from this study are being analyzed and will be disseminated publicly by the investigators.
+Enrollment of this cohort was completed in 2017; however, analysis of the data has only recently begun due to resource constraints.
+We expect the results of this trial to be announced before the end of 2020.

-ICC Retrospective Data Collection-The original goal to obtain an efficacy signal for the Phase 2 ICC cohort has been satisfied by the result of multicenter patient outcomes identified in the retrospective data collection of our commercial ICC cases conducted by our European investigators.
-These promising outcomes and observations were discussed with Key Opinion Leaders at a Delcath-organized medical advisory panel meeting and led to the agreement that PHP therapy does "demonstrate an efficacy signal in ICC and is worthy of full clinical investigation."
-Data from this retrospective data collection provided important scientific support during our negotiations with the FDA for our SPA for the Pivotal ICC Trial.
-Data for the retrospective data collection were published in European Radiology in a paper titled "Percutaneous Hepatic Perfusion (Chemosaturation) with Melphalan in Patients with Intrahepatic Cholangiocarcinoma: European Multicentre Study on Safety, Short Term Effects and Survival".
+ICC Retrospective Data Collection-We did not proceed with the Phase 2 ICC trial because efficacy data for this indication was obtained from multicenter patient outcomes identified in the retrospective data collection of our commercial ICC cases conducted by our European investigators.
+These outcomes and observations were discussed with Key Opinion Leaders at a Delcath-organized medical advisory panel meeting and led to the conclusion that PHP therapy does "demonstrate an efficacy signal in ICC and is worthy of full clinical investigation."
+Data from the retrospective data collection were published in 2018 in "European Radiology" in a paper titled "Percutaneous Hepatic Perfusion (Chemosaturation) with Melphalan in Patients with Intrahepatic Cholangiocarcinoma: European Multicentre Study on Safety, Short Term Effects and Survival".
 Details of the findings from this study are discussed below under "Recent Data Presentations".